The CCHP-MH Examination

 The CCHP program makes every effort to ensure that test centers are in compliance with the Americans with Disabilities Act.
 Candidates who require special accommodations must submit a written request at least 90 days before the examination date.

 Examinations are scored electronically.
-Results are sent in writing within eight weeks.
+Results are sent in writing within two weeks.
 Unsuccessful candidates may retake the exam two additional times within two years of the application approval date.
-The reexamination fee is $45.
+Exam registration fees will apply; see table above.

 Deferment and Cancellation Policies